What to Research Before a Job Interview

 Compensation and Cost of Living

 Nominal salary figures mean different things across regions.
 Use local compensation benchmarks and cost-of-living adjustments to translate offers into comparable terms.
-Include relocation allowances, temporary housing, and tax equalization in your calculations.
+Include relocation allowances, temporary housing and tax equalisation in your calculations.

 Tax and Social Security

 If you’ll be employed in-country, local tax rules and social security can significantly affect net income.
-Research whether the employer offers tax assistance or a tax equalization policy for expatriates.
+Research whether the employer offers tax assistance or a tax equalisation policy for expatriates.

 Cultural Integration and Work Practices

-Research common workplace norms in the country or region—decision-making speed, hierarchy, communication style—and prepare examples demonstrating cross-cultural adaptability.
-Ask interviewers about expectations for local presence versus remote work flexibility.
+Research common workplace norms in the country/region—decision-making speed, hierarchy, communication style—and prepare examples demonstrating cross-cultural adaptability.
+Ask interviewers about expectations for local presence versus remote-work flexibility.

 Using Your Research in the Interview: Scripts and Phrases That Work